Art Terms and Definitions — L

 Leading

 In typography (rhymes with heading), the space between lines of type, often measured from the baseline of one line to the baseline of the next and less frequently measured from ascender to ascender.
-Dates back to hot metal days when strips of lead were inserted between lines of type to provide line spacing.
+The term “leading” originates from the era of hot metal typesetting, where strips of lead were inserted between lines of type to establish line spacing.

-Refers to a table that has a translucent top with a light shining up through it, made especially for working with negatives, viewing transparencies and slides, and pasting up artwork.
+A table that has a translucent top with a light shining up through it, made especially for working with negatives, viewing transparencies and slides, and pasting up artwork.
+Light tables are a staple in the graphic design industry, especially for the creation of cartoons and comics.
+They are indispensable for tracing artwork, examining film negatives, and reviewing photolithographs, or any other work that requires a detailed inspection on a flat surface.

 Likeness